Skip to main content

 A large hailstone (Source: National Severe Storms Laboratory (NSSL) Collection [Public domain] via Wikimedia Commons).

-Hailstones or hail forms when ice crystals fall to the Earth on warm days.
+Hail is when when ice crystals fall to the Earth on warm days.
 Warm air rises inside clouds.
 It pushes water droplets up into the colder air above the clouds.
 This happens over and over again.
-During this time, the ice crystals gather together and grow.
-These ice chunks drop to Earth once they get heavy enough to fall through the warm air.
+During this time, the ice crystals collide with more water droplets and grow.
+These ice chunks, or hailstones, drop to Earth once they are heavy enough to fall through the warm air.
 Hailstones are larger than 5 mm across.
-And lots of people report hailstones about the size of golf balls!
+And there have been hailstones the size of golf balls and baseballs!

-Ice pellets are also known as sleet.
+Ice pellets are also called sleet.
 They are small, almost see-through, balls of ice.
 They are usually smaller than hail.
 Sometimes you can see ice pellets bounce when they hit the ground.
 And they don’t usually freeze into a solid layer of ice.

 References